-Wonder Nyoni studied the MSc Safety and Risk Management by Independent Distance Learning (IDL) and graduated in 2016.
-He works as an HSE Superintendent at Freda Rebecca Gold Mine in Zimbabwe.
+Wonder Nyoni studied the MSc Safety and Risk Management by independent distance learning (IDL) and graduated in 2016.
+He works as a health, safety and environment superintendent at Freda Rebecca Gold Mine in Zimbabwe.

 Why did you decide to come to Heriot-Watt over other places offering similar courses?

 Following some extensive search for a suitable post-graduate programme to augment my career, I discovered that Heriot-Watt University offered the perfect programme in terms of relevance, cost, content and flexibility.
 I also had a look at the University's international profile and was ultimately convinced that Heriot-Watt provided the best of what I was looking for.